conor1982/Python_Module/README.md

 Error handling in place for user input

 Example of error handling

 ![image](https://user-images.githubusercontent.com/60179438/77441489-6521bb00-6de1-11ea-957b-d29ea9f4ec5c.png)

 Program Code: https://github.com/conor1982/Python_Module/blob/master/bmi.py

-To Run: python bmi.py
+To Run: python bmi.py -> Complete input requirements

+User will then be asked to input Weight and Height

 # Second String
 This program asks the user to input a sentence and will output every second letter of the input in reverse order

 Program Code: https://github.com/conor1982/Python_Module/blob/master/secondstring.py

-To Run: python secondstring.py
+To Run: python secondstring.py --> > Complete input requirement

 # Collatz
 This program asks the user to input a positive integer.
 If the integer is even it will divide it by 2.
 If it is odd it will multiply the integer by 3 and add 1.